Rushbearing: Regional history

+Derbyshire

+Chapel-en-le-Frith

 The History of the county of Derby (1829) gives descriptions of the rushbearings at Chapel-en-le-Frith:

 It usually takes place at the latter end of August, on public notice from the churchwardens, of the rushes being mown and properly dried, in some marshy part of the parish, where the young people assemble: the carts are loaded with rushes and with flowers and ribands; and are attended to the church by the populous, many huzzaing and cracking whips by the side of the rush-cart, on their way thither, where everyone lends a hand in carrying in and spreading the rushes.
 At Whitwell, instead of rushes, the hay of a piece of grass-land called the church close, is annually, on Midsummer eve, carted and spread in the church.

-and Glossop:
+Glossop

 Previously to our leaving Glossop we visited the village church...Here we observed the remains of some garlands hung up near to the entrance into the chancel.
 They were mementos of a custom of a rather singular nature, that lingers about this part of Derbyshire, after having been lost in nearly every other.
 It is denominated rush-bearing; and the ceremonies of this truly rural fête take place annually, on one of the days appropriated to the wake or village festival.
 A car or wagon is on this occasion decorated with rushes.
 A pyramid of rushes, ornamented with wreaths of flowers, and surmounted with a garland, occupies the centre of the car, which is usually bestrewed with the choicest flowers that the meadows of Glossop Dale can produce, and liberally furnished with flags and streamers.
 Thus prepared, it is drawn through the different parts of the village, preceded by groups of dancers and a band of music.
 All the ribands in the place may be said to be in requisition on this festive day, and he who is the greatest favourite amongst the lasses is generally the gayest personage in the cavalcade.
 After parading the village, the car stops at the church gates, where it is dismantled of its honours.
 The rushes and flowers are then taken into the church and strewed amongst the pews and along the floors, and the garlands are hung up near the entrance into the chancel, in remembrance of the day.
 The ceremony being ended, the various parties who made up the procession retire, amidst music and dancing, to the village inn, where they spend the remainder of the day in joyous festivity.

+Cumbria

+In Cumbria, the ceremony was revived in Warcop and Musgrave at the wish of Septimus Collinson, Provost of Queen's College, Oxford and a native of the village, after being extinct for about thirty years, but an attempt to revive it at Great Langdale proved unsuccessful.